 The town's Urban Forestry section is responsible for the maintenance of town trees only.

 There are many ways private tree owners can protect their trees from gypsy moth and cankerworm.
-Contact a certified tree service provider for information on treatment options or review the What You Can Do section on this page or Health Canada's Gypsy Moth Fact Sheet (pdf).
+Contact a certified tree service provider for information on treatment options or review the What You Can Do section on this page or Health Canada's Gypsy Moth Fact Sheet.

 Most insects are a nuisance only and under normal circumstances do not require a control program.
-Visit the town's Invasive Species page to learn more.
+Visit our Invasive Species page to learn more.